cwarren/jsdungeon/game_design/stats_and_combat.md

 # thoughts on stats for entities

+NOTE: shifting terminology from 'stats' to 'attributes' - the former may be used elsewhere with a different meaning (more data / statistics, like "total turns, total kills, etc.")

 ## general

 Stats are a primary method and signal of progression / advancement in the game - they are expected to change over time.